Mindhral/RA_userscripts/README.md

 The items keys are game ids.

 This can be useful in combination with some script or program which can use this data to display it or integrate it in other metadata, especially while the public API is unavailable.

+Opening a new tab with the data doesn't seem to work in Microsoft Edge at least.